 The final steps into Santiago transform everything.
 The narrow paths suddenly give way to the grand expanse of Plaza del Obradoiro, and you can feel it: that shift in energy.

 Some pilgrims fall silent, struck by the moment.
 Others laugh, cry, or embrace strangers who, in some way, no longer seem strange.
-The Cathedral of Santiago de Compostela’s spires, which once marked the horizon, now rise above you.
+Santiago de Compostela Cathedral’s spires, which once marked the horizon, now rise above you.

 The square pulses with a curious mix of exhaustion and elation as walkers realise they’ve made it.
 This is it.
 The endpoint.
 The place they’ve been walking toward for days or weeks.